NobodysNightmare/screeps-ai/README.md

     * more independence on "main" room
     * more accessible way to initiate claiming
     * automatically start claiming as soon as room is ready
+* Properly support multiple Spawns
+* Be more conservative during supply shortage
+    * e.g. only spawn one upgrader